Fiori-Tracker/fioritracker.github.io/2020FPS01/asis.md

 # "As-is" API

-Plugin installed in Central and Managed systems.
-For Central system it enables the functionality to receive and store the data from Managed systems.
-For Managed systems it enables the function of sending the data.
+API installed in Central accompanied by Connector installed on Managed systems.
+For the Central system, API enables the functionality to receive and store the data from Managed systems.
+For a Managed system, Connector enables the function of sending the data.

 ### Location
 Has two parts: